prasu93/bigdata-flink-project/README.md

 --
 --
 ## Yugandhar
-- The skill I would like to demonstrate is
+- I would like to demonstrate on creating simple Flink application
----
---
---
---
---
 ## Prasannakumar
 - I would like to demonstrate on Running Flink Program